 As set forth in its charter and the Company's corporate governance guidelines, the Corporate Governance Committee believes it is important that nominees for the Board represent diverse viewpoints and backgrounds.
 The Corporate Governance Committee is committed to advancing Board diversity, defined to include differences of viewpoint, professional experience, education, skill, race, gender and national origin.
 The Company's corporate governance guidelines affirm the Committee's commitment to diversity to include, and shall have any search firm it engages include, women and historically underrepresented candidates in the pool from which the Corporate Governance Committee selects director candidates.
 The Corporate Governance Committee implements that policy by actively considering diversity in the mix of qualifications, experience, attributes or skills included in its process of identifying and evaluating candidates to be nominees to the Board in accordance with its charter.
 The Company believes that its nominees further its commitment to enhancing diversity at the Board level.
+The Board assesses the effectiveness of its approach to Board diversity as part of the Board and committee evaluation process.

-Board Diversity Matrix as of April 5, 2023
+Board Diversity Matrix as of April 3, 2024